SamiK171/Burnout-Beacon/README.md

 * **Interface**: The interface class deals with the frontend of the project and is developed in Streamlit.
 The EmployeeView and ManagerView subclasses revolve around the distinct interfaces of both roles respectively.

 ### 📊 JSON Database:
-The JSON database (demonstrated in example files such as employee_info.json and employees_demo_database) must follow a strict structure in order for the project to perform its analysis on it.
+The JSON database (demonstrated in example files such as employee_info.json and employees_demo_database.json) must follow a strict structure in order for the project to perform its analysis on it.
 The required structure can be found within the example files.